How To Create A High Performing Landing Page Design

 The landing page recorded a 133 percent uplift in clicks on the primary CTA and this resulted in a 27 percent uplift in registrations and a 9 percent uplift in first time deposits.

 It is essential that the landing page design matches people’s expectations and intent in relation to what they have previously read about your proposition.
 For example if you mention an offer in your PPC ad or in your organic search entry it is important that it is clearly and consistently displayed on the landing page.
 Otherwise visitors may feel anxious, confused and frustrated.

 The goal gradient effect suggests that people are more motivated by how close they are to their goal rather than how much progress they have made so far.
 This means you should indicate how close visitors are to achieving their goal (e.g. sign up in less than 60 seconds) to boost their motivation.

 5. Visitors don’t read, they scan web pages.

-- Use short bullet points rather than sentences
+- Uses short bullet points rather than sentences.

-- Use the inverted pyramid style, with the most important copy first & last
+- Uses the inverted pyramid style, with the most important copy first & last.

 - Place supporting text such as offer terms and conditions on a supporting page or information popovers.

 The Spotify homepage below uses bullet points to clearly communicate the benefits of signing up to the music download service.
 It uses loss aversion to highlight the features customers lose if they don’t sign up for Premium.
 The design also explodes the myth that a landing page has to be short.
-For many users subscribing to the service is a major commitment and so it is important to allow visitors to explore the nature of the free and subscription services.
+For many users subscribing to the service is a major commitment.
+It is important to allow visitors to explore the nature of the free and subscription services.
 The design also ensures there is only a single prominent CTA on any individual screen to assist conversion.

-This long-form page also sets expectations about Spotify’s free service so that users are less likely to be disappointed if they sign up for the limited free service.
+This long-form page also sets expectations about Spotify’s free service.
+Users are less likely to be disappointed if they sign up for the limited free service.
 This encourages users to consider the benefits of the subscription service rather than getting users to automatically signing up for the free service.